 How Worried Should I Be???

 Pertussis rates are still much, much, much lower than they were during the 1920’s and 1930’s.
 (Though asymptomatic cases and cases in teens and adults mean that these numbers are not a complete representation of pertussis transmission.)
 Parapertussis is still not a notifiable disease, so it’s hard to know exactly how many cases are out there.
 Definitely take adequate precautions and be aware of all forms of pertussis and parapertussis, but chronic diseases still pose the greatest threats.
 The CDC gets about 10,000 to 40,000 reported cases per year and about 20 deaths per year are attributed to pertussis- most in young babies.
 By comparison, there were about 1,685,210 new cases of cancer diagnosed in the United States in 2016 with 595,690 deaths.
 In 2014, 1,960 children died of cancer.
 Or another comparison, in 2011-2012 5,300 children and young adults under the age of 20 were diagnosed with type 2 diabetes.
+If you have a baby and want to understand how breastfeeding might impact pertussis (and several other diseases), please see my “Breastfeeding and Immunity” class for more info on how to protect your baby.

 So this post may have been a little on the depressing side.
 So let’s lighten things up a bit: